Human Motion Transfer with 3D Constraints and Detail Enhancement: Method

-Here, $\mathcal{L}^{\mathcal{S}}_{\text{MT}}$ and $\mathcal{L}^{\mathcal{T}}_{\text{MT}}$ are defined in Eq.~\ref{equa:GAN}.
-The perceptual loss $\mathcal{L}_{P}$ regularizes the generated result $I_{MT}$ to be closer to the ground truth $I_{pose}$ in the VGG-19 \cite{simonyan2014very} feature space, defined as The discriminator feature-matching loss $\mathcal{L}_{FM}$ is presented in pix2pixHD \cite{wang17:pix2pixHD} and similarly regularizes the output using intermediate result of the discriminator, calculated as where $T$ is the number of layers, $N_i$ is the number of elements in the $i$th layer and $k$ is the index of discriminators in the multi-scale architecture. $s$ is the condition of cGAN and $x$ is the corresponding ground truth.
-The DE-Net is optimized with the following objective Here $\mathcal{L}_{\text{DE}}$ is defined in Eq.~\ref{equa:refine}.
-The perceptual and discriminator feature-matching losses are defined in Eqs.~\ref{eq:Lp} and \ref{eq:Lfm}.
+The discriminator feature-matching loss $\mathcal{L}_{FM}$ presented in pix2pixHD \cite{wang17:pix2pixHD} similarly regularizes the output using intermediate results of the discriminator, and is calculated as \sytneww{ } where \sytneww{$D$ denotes the discriminator $D_{MT}^{\mathcal{X}}$}, $T$ is the number of layers, $N_i$ is the number of elements in the $i$-th layer, and $k$ is the index of discriminators in the multi-scale architecture. $s$ is the condition of cGAN and $x$ is the corresponding ground truth.